I'm sure that somewhere, on some message board or maybe even in the archives of this very website, you can find my 2014 roster predictions.

 This is where it gets fun.

-I'm imagining us playing a 4-4-2 diamond midfield, and I still love Bradley at the tip of the diamond provided he has two forwards and at least one attack-minded, field-stretching midfielder to play to.
+I'm imagining us playing a 4-4-2 diamond midfield, and I still understand Bradley at the tip of the diamond provided he has two forwards and at least one attack-minded, field-stretching midfielder to play to.
 Remember the last 15 minutes against Belgium, when the US always looked like scoring and Bradley picked up one of the best assists of the tournament?
-That's what he looks like in that role, and it's a damn shame he didn't get to play it for the bulk of this World Cup.
+That's what Bradley looks like when he has three true attackers to pick out, and it's a damn shame he didn't have that for the bulk of this World Cup.

 This is why you want Michael Bradley in a position to use aggressive midfielders:

 Because I am still, at heart, a fanboy, Zelalem gets the other spot here (someone remind me to send an "I'm sorry" card to Dillon Powers, and maybe Mix Diskerud too).
-It is a crapshoot of the highest order projecting teenagers - especially ones that aren't, you know, US citizens yet - but there have been only three other Americans I've seen at that age with this kid's talent.
+It is a crapshoot of the highest order projecting teenagers - especially ones that aren't, you know, US citizens yet - but there have been only three other Americans I've seen at that age with this kid's talent for simply receiving the ball.

 The first two - Claudio Reyna and Donovan - are two of the three best US players ever.
 The third - Charles Renken - was destroyed by injuries before his 18th birthday (*gulp*).

-If Zelalem stays healthy, he is going to be a star.
-I could not be higher on him.
+If Zelalem stays healthy and figures out how to drive the game forward, he is going to be a star.

 Midfield Shuttlers: Luis Gil (24), Benji Joya (24)